Policies and procedures

 See also article 5.4 in the Education & Examination Regulations (dropdown further down this page).

-- NC (Not Completed): you registered for a course and did not participate in any of the test modules.
+- ND (Niet deelgenomen; not participated): you registered for a course and did not participate in any of the test modules.

-- NVD (Not Completed): you registered for a course and did not participate in a sufficient number of assessments to be eligible for an additional test (resit)
+- NVD (Niet Voldaan; not completed): you registered for a course and did not participate in a sufficient number of assessments to be eligible for an additional test (resit) or (in rare cases) you did participate in all assessments, but did not fulfill the minimal mark criteria and (for some other reason) are not entitled to a resit.

-- AANV (RESIT): you are eligible for a resit.
-You did not participate in an assesment, have an insufficient mark for an assessment, or an insufficient final mark, but do qualify for a resit.
+- AANV (Aanvullend; resit): you are eligible for a resit.
+You did not participate in an assessment (but did report absent in the appropriate manner), have an insufficient mark for an assessment, or an insufficient final mark, but do qualify for a resit.
 See item ‘Additional test (Resit)’ for the requirements.

-- EX (Exemption): you have been granted exemption by the Board of Examiners.
+- VR (Vrijstelling; exemption): you have been granted an exemption by the Board of Examiners for a particular course.

 See also article 5.4 in the Education & Examination Regulations (dropdown further down this page).

-If you failed a course you will be given a once and only opportunity to do a resit provided that your failing grade before rounding is at least 4.00 and you fulfilled all effort and attendance requirements of the course.
+If you failed a course you will be given a once-and-only opportunity to do a resit provided that your failing grade before rounding is at least 4.00 and you fulfilled all effort and attendance requirements.

 You will not qualify for a resit if you already passed the course (final grade of 6 or higher).